pipe01/PENIS/README.md

      key : value
 </pre>

 A key may contain any unicode character except for newline characters, `:` and `#`.
 A key's first character may not be `-`.
 A key may not start or end with a space.
+A key must contain at least one character.

 ### List lines